BAY AREA SURF GIRLS ECNL

 The ECNL limits the number of substitutions in each ECNL game by prohibiting re-entry of players in each half.
 In other words, once a player is subbed out of an ECNL game, the player may not re-enter the game in that half of play.
 This forces players to maintain their concentration and work-rate for far longer periods of time than in most other competitions, while also helping to prepare them for competition at the national and international level.
 In other words, without the massive substitutions common in other youth soccer events and leagues, players in ECNL games are forced to adapt to the physical and psychological demands of playing for 80-90 minutes without break and without the "cushion" of temporary substitution to re-energize or re-focus.
 They are also forced to adapt to the role and responsibilities of coming off the bench, late in a game, to add an attacking threat or to kill the game with high intensity defending.

-The ECNL allows a flexible roster of up to 26 players per team, while also allowing players to be rostered on multiple teams within their ECNL club.
+The ECNL allows a flexible roster of up to 30 players per age group, while also allowing players to be rostered on multiple teams within their ECNL club.
 In addition, the ECNL allows players to move from one team roster to another from day-to-day, allowing players to play in different age groups in the same event.
 (A player may only play in 1 ECNL game per day.)
 This allows talented players to "play-up" against older players when a club determines it is in the best interests of the player to do so in order to maximize challenge and learning.

 Relief of Calendar Congestion: By guaranteeing member clubs with the opportunity to play the best clubs in the country on a regular basis, and by providing an additional identification program within these games, the ECNL schedule allows member clubs to reduce the total number of games played by their teams and players each year.
 This provides each member club with more time for training to develop each player, and provides players more time for recovery and rejuvenation over the course of the year.